What is psoriasis?

 In normal cases, the body’s immune system gets activated when a foreign body or particle enters the body.

-However, in individuals with psoriasis, some genes that are defective and these cause inflammation on exposure to certain substances and trigger the skin cells to start multiplying.
+However, in individuals with psoriasis, some genes that are defective cause inflammation on exposure to certain substances and trigger the skin cells to start multiplying.

 There are about twenty-five genes that are suspected to cause psoriasis.